 The United Kingdom is taking steps to help stop the spread of COVID-19.

-1) All persons (including UK nationals and residents) arriving in the UK from outside the common travel area* must provide proof of a negative COVID-19 test taken within 3 days of departure to the UK.
-For further information please visit: www.gov.uk/guidance/coronavirus-covid-19-testing-for-people-travelling-to-england
+- All passengers (including UK nationals and residents) arriving in the UK from outside the common travel area* must provide proof of a negative COVID-19 test taken within 3 days of departure to the UK.
+For further information please visit: www.gov.uk/guidance/coronavirus-covid-19-testing-for-people-travelling-to-england.

-2) To protect your health and others’, everyone must complete an online passenger locator form before arrival in the United Kingdom.
+- To protect the health of all passengers, everyone must complete an online passenger locator form before arrival in the United Kingdom.

-3) All arrivals must quarantine for 10 days unless exempt.
-If you have travelled through a red list country in the last 10 days, you must have a valid managed quarantine facility booked prior to departure.
+- All arrivals must quarantine for 10 days unless exempt.
+If they have travelled through a red list country** in the last 10 days, passengers must have a valid managed quarantine facility booked prior to departure.
 For information please visit: www.gov.uk/travel-quarantine-and-testing.
-Check the list of exempt countries immediately before travel and the list of work-related exemptions if travelling for work.
+Passengers can check the list of exempt countries immediately before travel and the list of work-related exemptions if travelling for work.

-4) Everyone is required to take a coronavirus test on days 2 and 8 of their quarantine.
-You must have this booked prior to departure.
+- Everyone is required to take a coronavirus test on days 2 and 8 of their quarantine.
+Passengers must have this booked prior to departure***.
 For information please visit: www.gov.uk/travel-quarantine-and-testing.

-5) It is a legal requirement that you wear a face covering on public transport in the UK.
+- It is a legal requirement that passengers wear a face covering on public transport in the UK.

-6) If you quarantine in England, you may opt into Test to Release.
-For further information please visit: www.gov.uk/guidance/coronavirus-covid-19-test-to-release-for-international-travel
+- If passengers quarantine in England, they may opt into Test to Release.
+For further information please visit: www.gov.uk/guidance/coronavirus-covid-19-test-to-release-for-international-travel.

 *The common travel area is an open borders area comprising the UK, Jersey, Guernsey, the Isle of Man, and Ireland.